 Best portable projector Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable projectors you can buy in 2021.

-Projectors are not typically convenient.
+Projectors are not typically convenient or cheap.
 To get the most out of the best projectors you need to paint entire rooms black, buy yourself a screen, an audio set-up and may have to fix a chunky mounting bracket onto the ceiling.

 This is why portable and mini projectors are a better choice for many.
-You won’t feel the need to replace your TV.
+There's no need to replace your TV.
 Just pull out your portable when you want to go big and you can even take them around to friends’ houses for movie nights.
-And installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at a wall (though a dedicated screen is so much better).
+What's more, installing a portable projector is no more complicated than finding a flat surface or even a sheet hung in the garden and pointing the thing at it (though a dedicated screen is so much better).